bayesiancook/coevol/readme.md

 To run a series of simple tests to check that __coevol__ is compiled correctly, run `make test`.
-You can also run `make testdiffsel` to run the diffsel application on the c3c4 data in order to check everything seems to run fine (you'll probably want to interrupt it after a few iterations).
+You can also run `make testdiffsel` to run the diffsel application on the c3c4 data in order to check that everything seems to run fine (you'll probably want to interrupt it after a few iterations).

 ### Requirements ###